liutiantian233/CPP-Project/Wrong book/README.md

 as a unary operation it represents de-reference (True)

+in the expression 1 * 2 it represents multiplication (True)

+in the declaration long * p it represents dereferencing of a pointer (False)

+in cout << * p, the * represents the creation of a pointer variable p (False)

 # special variable `this`

 you can **directly** assign it a new value in a class method (False)